 For a session to be attributed to the correct Source, the landing page for the session must have basic page tracking properly installed.
 If page tracking is not properly installed, sessions may appear with a Source of "direct", since the first tracked page on the site registers a referral from the previous untracked page.
 A large number of "direct" users may indicate untracked landing pages.

 Improperly Tagged Links

-If you are using autotagging, Google Analytics automatically appends the gclid (Google Click ID) parameter to the end of the destination URL.
+If you are using autotagging, Analytics automatically appends the gclid (Google Click ID) parameter to the end of the destination URL.
 It interprets Source, Campaign, Medium, and other dimensions from this ID as long as autotagging is enabled and the landing page has the tracking code properly installed.